dnguyen800/dnguyen800.github.io/_posts/2019-11-28-smart-remotes.md

 After connecting the Mini3 to the Wi-Fi network, you can use the IHC app and search for your remotes in Broadlink's closed-source database, though finding a remote doesn't mean that all remote commands are included.
 Luckily, learning commands from a physical remote is easy with a few button presses on the app and remote.

 Stopping here gets you a functional universal remote app with limited voice control.
-To get the most out of the Mini3, we need to integrate with Home Assistant.
+But to get the most out of the Mini3, we need to integrate it with Home Assistant.

 A [Broadlink component](https://www.home-assistant.io/integrations/broadlink/) for Home Assistant exists, but is one of the more difficult integrations to set up.
 You need the IP and MAC address of the Mini3--which can be found in your network router's settings or an Android app like [Fing](https://play.google.com/store/apps/details?id=com.overlook.android.fing).
 A typical configuration for a Broadlink switch in Home Assistant looks something like this: